Autumn 2023: Direct to Major Transfer Admissions Program for the Physics major

 - What if I don’t get in through the Direct to Major program?

-If you are not admitted through the direct to major program you will be able to apply to Physics through the regular admissions process.
+If you are not admitted to the Physics major through the direct to major program you will be able to re-apply to Physics through the regular admissions process.
 You can find more information on our admissions website.
 We typically reserve winter quarter admissions for transfer students who are not participating in direct to major.

 - How many times can I apply to Physics?

 You can apply through the direct to major program once.
-If you are not admitted through this process, you will have an opportunity to apply through the regular admissions process twice.
+If you are not admitted through this process, you will have an opportunity to apply through the regular admissions process up to two times.
 Please check our admissions website for the deadlines.

 - What does “capacity constrained” mean?